xolox/lua-lxsh/README.md

     > -- Use one of the patterns defined by the lexer.
     > lxsh.lexers.lua.patterns.comment:match '--[=[ this is a long comment ]=]'

+Note that you only need to load the main LXSH module with `require()`, the lexer and highlighter submodules are automatically loaded as they're first used.
 Lexers define the following functions:

  * `lexer.find(subject [, init [, options ]])` takes a string and optional starting position, matches a single token (anchored) and returns two values: the token kind and the last matched character
  * `lexer.match(subject [, init [, options ]])` takes a string and optional starting position, matches a single token (anchored) and returns two values: the token kind and the matched text